 Latest brawl: New album "Authentic," released April 30; "Accidental Racist"

-Extracurricular rope-a-dopes: Co-creator of FUBU clothing line, author of four books, founder of influential Rock The Bells label and festival
+Extracurricular rope-a-dopes: Co-creator of FUBU clothing line, author of four books, founder of influential Rock The Bells label

 Real name: O'Shea Jackson